Draggie306/CheatSheets/A level/source/Geography.md

 	- deposition
 	- kinetic energy from glacier movement

-Glaciers themselves can be seen as systems as they have a TON of different inputs and outputs.
+Glaciers themselves can be seen as systems as they have a TON of different inputs, outputs, flows (or transfers) and stores.

 ### Useful key terms
 - Terminus - the end of a glacier